nvie/decoders/MIGRATING-v2.md

 ### `Result` is no longer a class

 `Result` is no longer a class.
 As such, methods previously available on instances no longer exist.
-These have been moved to function calls.
-This helps with tree-shaking unused functions.
+These have been moved to function calls, to support tree-shaking unused methods from your bundle.

 Change: